Resurrection and the End of Sin

 There are two concepts I’d like to bring to your attention here.
 Both of them are guaranteed by the resurrection of Jesus Christ from the dead, by the historical reality of the empty tomb, the dual spiritual realities: first, of our union with him and second, of our freedom in him.
 First, union with him and second, freedom in him.

 And all one needs to do these days to show solidarity, to be united in a cause, no need to go burn something down or join some other manner of peaceful protest.
-The only thing necessary is to click the, Like, button.
+The only thing necessary is to click the “Like” button.
 That’s how you show solidarity, unity: clicking a button.
-Stare fiercely at your computer screen and feel outrage and then maybe even post something, a meme, a picture, Like, an article.
+Stare fiercely at your computer screen and feel outrage and then maybe even post something: a meme, a picture, “Like” an article.
 That’s what the world counts as being united and showing solidarity.

 That is not what united means, here.
 It’s not meaningful at all to be united in that way.
-The word Paul uses here, symphytos, literally means, to be born with.
+The word Paul uses here, symphytos, literally means “to be born with.”
 Symphytos, to be born with.
 It came to mean to be planted with, to grow up together with.
-It describes an organic union; united with Christ, born with him, being organically, spiritually united to him.
+It describes an organic union: united with Christ, born with him, being organically, spiritually united to him.

 One lexicographer illustrates the use of this word in the ancient world, saying, “In medicine, it refers to the healing of fractured bones and means specifically to grow back in such a way as to connect the two fragments to mend.”
 Hence, symphytos has this meaning of cohesion and interpenetration, so that in time, when you look at that mended bone, you just see one bone.

 Remind you of anything?
 Paul may have borrowed this concept, the word picture that the Lord used in John 15:4, when he said, “Abide in me, and I in you.”
-There’s that concept of cohesion, that no, notion of interpenetration.
-And then Jesus said this, “As the branch cannot bear fruit by itself unless it abides in the vine, neither can you, unless you abide in me.
+There’s that concept of cohesion and no, notion of interpenetration.
+And then Jesus said this: “As the branch cannot bear fruit by itself unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine, you are the branches.
 Whoever abides in me, and I in him, he it is that bears much fruit.
 For apart from me you can do nothing,” the vitality of the vine coming out through the branches to produce life and fruit.

 In this resurrected life, united as we are with Christ, we’re growing up in him, with him, growing with him, into him.
-God the Son, he’s the Son of God, the Son of Man, his divine nature is in perfect union with his human nature.
+God the Son, he’s the Son of God, the Son of Man.
+His divine nature is in perfect union with his human nature.
 One person, one personality, and yet he still possesses a truly human nature.
 And a human nature, by definition, is mutable.
 It changes, it grows and matures.

 He grows into greater, fuller expression of the perfect humanity that God has designed, what God intended from before the foundation of the world.
 And we in union with him, we grow up, Ephesians 4:15, “in every way into him who is the head, into Christ.”

 Now, the utter incompatibility of sin with this union with Christ’s life that we’ve been given, that’s obvious.
 What’s the point, though?
 Again, two spiritual realities in this section.
 First, our union with Christ.
 Second, our freedom.
 Freedom.
 True liberation.
-The new life that we live is one that’s completely free of our old enslavement to sin.
-Verse 6, “Our old self is crucified with him in order that the body of sin might be brought to nothing, so we no longer be slaves to sin.
+The new life that we live is one that’s completely free of our old enslavement of sin.
+Verse 6: “Our old self is crucified with him in order that the body of sin might be brought to nothing, so we no longer be slaves to sin.
 For one who has died has been set free from sin.”

-There it is, the old self, the old nature, the sin nature crucified with Christ, exposed to shame, put to death in a most cruel and humiliating manner.
+There it is: the old self, the old nature, the sin nature crucified with Christ, exposed to shame, put to death in a most cruel and humiliating manner.
 That’s exactly the proper end for the wickedness of the sin nature.
 We applaud that.
 Why this fitting, proper end for our old self?
 In order that this body of sin, that is, the principle of sinning, which tempts us, entice us, entices us, tries to dominate us, in order that that body of sin might be brought to nothing.

 “Our old self is crucified with him in order that the body of sin might be brought to nothing, so we no longer be slaves to sin.”